Steps to Obtaining a Work Permit While School is in Session and during Virtual Learning

 **Students may not work until the actual work permit has been issued.**

 - Read, fill and sign the (B1-1) Statement of Intent to Employ a Minor and Request for Work Permit form.
 You must provide your social security number (mandatory).
 You may click here for the form, or pick one up in the Administration Building.

 - Bring to your employer to fill out the employer's information and sign.

-- Students must pick up the work permit in person since it requires their signature.
+- Students must pick up the work permit in person as it requires their signature.
 Parents or siblings may not pick up the work permit for the student.

-- Please allow 24 hours to process the permit.
+- Please allow 24 hours to process the permit after the work permit has been dropped off at PHS.

 Entertainment Work Permits